MonkyDCristian/SEMA_Sim/documentation/palletizing_develop.md

-#  Use a very simple image processing algorithm to detect box with the camera.
+#  Develop a full palletizing system.

-Congratulations, you have reached the final tutorial, but I have to tell you something, I lied to you, this is not a tutorial, it is a training area.
-In other words, the one who is going to develop the complete palletizing cycle is going to be you, using all the classes presented in the last tutorials.
+Congratulations, you have reached the final tutorial, but I have to tell you something, I lied to you, this is not a tutorial, it is a training area!
+The one who is going to develop the complete palletizing cycle is going to be you, using all the classes presented in the last tutorials.

 Now create your palletiziting_demo.py file in the sema_gzsim/node/beta directory, copy-paste the following code and complete: